RedisLabs/redislabs-docs/content/rv/how-to/creating-aws-user-redis-enterprise-vpc.md

 ---

 Redis Cloud Pro automatically manages your cluster and provisions instances when needed.
-In order for Redis Cloud Pro to be able to manager AWS resources, you must have an AWS account that is separate from your AWS application account and a user on that separate AWS account.
+In order for Redis Cloud Pro to be able to manage AWS resources, you must have an AWS account that is separate from your AWS application account and a user on that separate AWS account.

 Within that new AWS account, you need to create an **instance role** and a user with a specific **policy**.
 The user requires both **UI console access**